Dan Bonner: Television career

-He serves as an analyst for regular-season college basketball games for CBS Sports, ESPN (1987–2001), Fox Sports, Raycom Sports and the ACC Network.
+He serves as an analyst for regular-season college basketball games for CBS Sports, ESPN (1987–2001 and 2019-present), and the ACC Network.
+He has previously called games for Fox Sports and Raycom Sports.
 Bonner began calling ACC games for Jefferson Pilot Sports in 1983 while a manager at a Social Security office in Staunton, Virginia.

-Beginning in 1985, Bonner covered games for NCAA Productions' broadcasts of the NCAA Tournament.
+Beginning in 1986, Bonner covered games for NCAA Productions' broadcasts of the NCAA Tournament.

 Starting with the 1991 NCAA Tournament, Bonner began calling tournament games for CBS.
-Bonner has worked alongside many partners for the NCAA tournament, but his most frequent pairing has been with Kevin Harlan from 2004-2012 and again from 2015-present.
+Bonner has worked alongside many partners for the NCAA tournament, but his most frequent pairing has been with Kevin Harlan from 2004 to 2012 and again from 2015-present.

 He is quoted as saying, "The Monday after Selection Sunday, I'm scrambling to learn all the teams that I'll have to do later in the week.
 And then I'm out on the road."

 His other broadcasting work includes play-by-play for baseball's Carolina League, women's college basketball, soccer play-by-play and an announcer for The ACC Regional Sports Networks coverage of ACC Baseball.